analyticbastard/monkeyproblem/README.md

 In this case, at least for this commit, I prefer to leave the protocol and the code simpler and let the rope decide whether to send the hold confirmation to the monkey.

+## Self-documented code

+I am a strong advocate of self-documented code and a critic of commented code.
+I will not quote Uncle Bob in this but suffice to say, comments are another part of software that must be maintained.

+The methods are short and specific and the variable and method names are long, hinting at what they do in the most precise way.
+The code is then read as prose.

 ## Developer's setup

 Download the [DCEVM](https://github.com/dcevm/dcevm/releases) and [Hotswap agent](https://github.com/HotswapProjects/HotswapAgent/releases).